proton-maker/crdownloader/README.md

 ---

-## 5. How to Use `cf_download.bat`
+## 5. How to Use the Python Downloader Script

-1. Double-click `cf_download.bat`
+1. Run the script `cloudflare_downloader.py` using Python

+2. Choose video source:

+   * `1` for Cloudflare Stream
+   * `2` for YouTube

-2. Enter the Cloudflare Stream video ID
+3. Provide the required video ID or URL

-3. (Optional) Enter the output filename (without `.mp4`)
+4. (Optional) Enter a custom output filename (no `.mp4` needed)

-4. The downloaded video will be saved to:
+5. The downloaded video will be saved to:

    ```
    %USERPROFILE%\Documents\cfdownloader
    ```

-5. Press any key to exit once finished
+6. Press any key to continue downloading or type `exit` to quit

 ---

 🎉 Done!
-You can now download Cloudflare Stream videos quickly and safely from your terminal.
+You can now download Cloudflare Stream or YouTube videos quickly and safely using your terminal.